xiaosuyyds/MuRainBot2/README_EN.md

 ##### ~~This was written by the author for personal use, so please forgive any poorly written parts (though I doubt anyone will actually use my project).~~
 ~~*This project can also be called MuCloudBot(MCB)*~~

+~~*What?
+You ask me why it's called MRB2, because this framework was written for a qqbot called Mu Yu, and then there was a version of [a very garbage written] (https://github.com/xiaosuyyds/PyQQbot) before, so it was called MRB2*~~

 <details>
 <summary>Check the basic directory structure</summary>